 Objectives and goals are important to a successful TDM program.
 How important?
-Really really really important.
+Really, really, really important.
 Why are they so important?
-Without objectives and goals it’s hard to focus your TDM programming sufficiently to accomplish anything.
+Without objectives and goals, it’s hard to focus your TDM programming enough to accomplish anything.

 First things first…what is the difference between objectives and goals?
 Objectives are broad.
 They are the large scale vision for what you want to accomplish, while goals are the measurable smaller steps that will help you achieve your objectives.
-Your objective, for example, may be to reduce SOV mode share at your organization.
-That’s great, after all, reducing SOV mode share can contribute significantly to your bottom line and make your employees healthier and happier.
+Your objective, for example, may be to reduce SOV mode-share at your organization.
+That’s great, after all, reducing SOV mode-share can contribute significantly to your bottom line and make your employees healthier and happier.
 But how exactly will we get there?
-You could reduce mode-share by having more people take transit, or bike, or carpool, or some combination of any of these, and your goals will be associated with these baby steps that will get you there.
-Let’s walk through setting a good goal with the stated objective of reducing SOV mode share.
+You could reduce mode-share by having more people take transit, or bike, or carpool, or some combination of these, and your goals will be associated with these baby steps that get you there.
+Let’s walk through setting a good goal with the objective of reducing SOV mode share.
 Here at RideAmigos we believe in setting SMART goals: Specific, Measurable, Attainable, Relevant, and Time Dependent.

 Specific goals are goals that are well defined and clear.
 ‘We want to have a better TDM program’ for example, is not well defined.
 ‘We want to use our TDM program to increase carpooling amongst our employees’ is better, but still not specific enough.
 How much do we want to increase our carpooling numbers?
 Is ANY increase enough, or is a specific shift necessary to help you reach your objective?
 How about ‘We want to use our TDM program to increase carpooling amongst our employees by 30%’?
 Now we’ve got a goal that is very specific.

-This seems pretty straightforward, but you want to make sure that your goal is measurable and therefore, that progress towards it is measurable, otherwise how will you know when you’ve met it?
+This seems pretty straightforward, but you’ll want to make sure that progress towards your goal is measurable, otherwise how will you know when you’ve met it?
 Given the goal that we are working with, to increase carpool ridership by 30%, we need to ask ourselves what the relevant metrics are and how we will ensure that we have that data.
-Essentially we need to have carpooling numbers both before and at some time or times after introducing the specific TDM programming.
+Essentially, we need to have carpooling numbers both before and after introducing the specific TDM programming.
 How do you get that?
-A survey may be a good option, particularly for the before numbers.
+A survey may be a good option, particularly for the “before” numbers.
 Additionally, the RideAmigos platform is an excellent source of data and reporting.
-Run your TDM programming through RideAmigos and require that all those that are carpooling and want to receive the incentive, log their trips.
-Now you’ve got a robust source of data about the behavior of your users during the program to compare against those before numbers.
+Run your TDM programming through RideAmigos and require that all those who carpool and want to receive the incentive, log their trips.
+Now you’ve got a robust source of data about the behavior of your users during the program to compare against those “before” numbers.

 Goals that have no time to completion are not goals, they are just things you’d generally like to get done.
-To set a goal you must have an end date in mind where you will assess your data, and determine whether or not the goal has been met.
-Adding onto the goal that we’ve been working on above, then, we have ‘We want to use our TDM program to increase carpooling amongst our employees by 30% by the end of the calendar year’.
-Now we have a specific, measurable goal, that we’ve deemed attainable and relevant and that has a clear end date where we will assess.
+To set a goal, you must have an end date in mind where you will assess your data and determine whether or not the goal has been met.
+Adding onto the goal that we’ve been working on above then, we have ‘We want to use our TDM program to increase carpooling amongst our employees by 30% by the end of the calendar year’.
+Now we have a specific, measurable goal, that we’ve deemed attainable and relevant and that has a clear end date at which point we will assess.

 Go through this exercise to define the goals of your organization’s TDM programming.
-Once you’ve set some goals, you’re ready to start planning steps to take to achieve those goals using the tools that are included in the RideAmigos platform!
+Once you’ve set some goals, you’re ready to start planning steps to achieving those goals using the tools that are included in the RideAmigos platform!